GoogleCloudPlatform/community/tutorials/memorystore-oc/index.md

 ### Objectives

 *   Deploy a Cloud Memorystore for Redis instance.
-*   Deploy a Google Compute Engine (GCE) VM for running an OpenCensus instrumented Java client.
+*   Deploy a Compute Engine VM for running an OpenCensus instrumented Java client.
-*   Download, deploy and run instrumented Java client.
+*   Download, deploy and run an instrumented Java client.
 *   View OpenCensus traces in the Stackdriver Trace tool.

 ### Costs